dlshew/PredictWSJune15/README.md

 I ran 5 random forest models.
 There's no reason for 5 I just picked it, each forest has a depth of 5 and 500 trees.
 I picked those by more art then science.
 I tried a bunch of things and these looked good enough.
 My only critera was a log loss of .15 or under or I ran it again to save it as one of the 5 runs.
 I couldn't get the CSV files formatted that well on here but you can get all the results on this Github.
 5Runs.csv is the results of the 5 individual trees.
 WSJune15.csv is the average of those 5 and the correspoing odds of the average probablites.
 ParameterImportance.csv is the how the tree weighted each stat in its in decison process.

+You could probably improve on the results by changing the trees, depth, stats or whatever.